sagecodes/learn-to-code-html-css/readme.md

 ## What is HTML and CSS?

-Two of the main building block of the web!
+Two of the main building blocks of the web!

 - HTML (Hyper Text Markup Language)
 - CSS (Cascading Style Sheets)